 The Idaho Education Field Guide provides quick and easy access to key data that will support the work to improve Idaho’s education system.

 STATE OF AMERICA’S SCHOOLS: THE PATH TO WINNING AGAIN IN EDUCATION

 This report by Gallup Education, details student and teacher engagement in schools and how it relates to achievement.
 The full report can be downloaded for free from Gallup’s website.

 ED SESSIONS RECOMMENDATIONS

 These seven recommendations are the result of three years of ED Sessions events that featured the nation’s best and brightest thought leaders in the education and innovation space.
-Almost 60 of Idaho’s most influential and knowledgeable education stakeholders convened in late-2014 to identify “low-hanging fruit” recommendations and a plan to set them forward in fewer than 12 months.
+Almost 60 of Idaho’s most influential and knowledgeable education stakeholders convened to identify “low-hanging fruit” recommendations and a plan to set them forward.

-In collaboration with the Idaho Charter School Network, the J.A. and Kathryn Albertson Family Foundation and ECONorthwest, this report reveals a shift in Idaho’s demographics: By 2018, Idaho will become poorer, more diverse and more urban
+In collaboration with the Idaho Charter School Network, the J.A. and Kathryn Albertson Family Foundation and ECONorthwest, this report reveals a shift in Idaho’s demographics.

 RETHINK SERIES – WORKFORCE NEEDS IN IDAHO

 The series produced by the J.A. and Kathryn Albertson Family Foundation in concert with ECONorthwest, takes a deep dive into the complex issues surrounding Idaho’s education system.
 This report examines Idaho’s workforce needs .